hansroland/reflex-dom-inbits/tutorial.md

-# Writing GUI Programs in Haskell - A Beginner Friendly Tutorial using reflex-dom
+# A Beginner-friendly Step by Step Tutorial for Reflex-Dom

 This is a beginner-friendly tutorial.
 It shows how to write Haskell programs  with a graphical user interface using reflex-dom.